 At the start of the global pandemic, organizations worldwide either mandated or encouraged working from home.
 As organizations look to the post-Covid future, many are planning a hybrid virtual model that combines remote work with time in the office.

-For organizations looking to operate with agility, these seismic shifts prompt some critical questions when it comes to workforce planning.
+For organizations looking to operate with agility, a mix of virtual and on-site working prompts critical questions when it comes to workforce planning.
 What do these changes mean for traditional office space?
 What effect will they have on workforce efficiency and productivity?
 What impact will a work-anywhere world have on talent acquisition, development, and retention?

 Amid all this uncertainty, one thing is for certain: Decades-old workforce planning processes will be of little help.
 As such, decision-makers must start thinking about how they can prepare for what’s next.

 Is Workforce Planning Be Your Organization’s Weakest Link